Washington gets 2nd chance to win NFC East at Philadelphia

 DAVIS’ FINAL GAME?

-Washington linebacker Thomas Davis said this will be his final regular-season game and plans to wear cleats that commemorate his 16-year career.
-The cleats include references to Davis’ three ACL tears and recoveries, three Pro Bowl selections and his 2014 Walter Payton Man of the Year award.
+Washington linebacker Thomas Davis planned for this to be his final regular-season game and planned to wear cleats that commemorate his 16-year career, including references to Davis’ three ACL tears and recoveries, three Pro Bowl selections and his 2014 Walter Payton Man of the Year award.
+He won’t play and will need Washington to win to keep his career going.

 “I’ve known for a long time, really coming into the season that I wanted this to be my last year,” said Davis, who played two seasons after initially considering retirement in 2018.
 “I’m 110% sure.
 There ain’t no coming back.”